 - Esophageal stricture.
 A narrowed esophagus (stricture) can trap large pieces of food.
 Tumors or scar tissue, often caused by gastroesophageal reflux disease (GERD), can cause narrowing.

-- Gastroesophageal reflux disease (GERD).
-Damage to esophageal tissues from stomach acid backing up into your esophagus can lead to spasm or scarring and narrowing of your lower esophagus.
+- GERD.
+Damage to esophageal tissues from stomach acid backing up into the esophagus can lead to spasm or scarring and narrowing of the lower esophagus.

 - Radiation therapy.
 This cancer treatment can lead to inflammation and scarring of the esophagus.

-Certain conditions can weaken your throat muscles, making it difficult to move food from your mouth into your throat and esophagus when you start to swallow.
-You may choke, gag or cough when you try to swallow or have the sensation of food or fluids going down your windpipe (trachea) or up your nose.
-This may lead to pneumonia.
+Certain conditions can weaken the throat muscles, making it difficult to move food from your mouth into your throat and esophagus when you start to swallow.
+You might choke, gag or cough when you try to swallow or have the sensation of food or fluids going down your windpipe (trachea) or up your nose.
+This can lead to pneumonia.